Potential clients often ask Aaron about his success rate, and this is a legitimate question. However, the answer is nuanced.

 Client-Success Rate: 67%

-In 2017 approximately 40% of grant proposals written by Aaron were funded.
+In 2017 and 2018 (YTD) approximately 50% of grant proposals written by Aaron were funded.
 Multiple proposals submitted in the same “batch” are considered as one.
 This figure includes proposals which Aaron advised clients were a “longshot” at the onset.

 Even those clients whose proposals are not funded gain valuable insight and skills through the process.
 Such value includes: ability to better compete in future funding rounds; development of new content which can be used in future proposals or communication materials; improved capacity to apply for grants within the organization; better understanding of the proposal-writing process and how to craft a competitive application; better articulation of the organization’s core competencies and values.